Finding Jobs in Qatar is a golden opportunity.

 In general, most companies in Qatar will expect you to possess a university degree.
 However, you’ll need professional qualifications in a specialized profession.
 For instance, lawyers, doctors, and teachers got to show specifically their jobs.

 The Ministry of External Affairs must notarize all qualifications.
-Additionally, your degrees must be applied by the Qatar Embassy in your country.
+Additionally, the Qatar Embassy in your country must apply for your degrees.
 Furthermore, you’ll get to provide an in-depth letter from your university or board confirming your qualifications.

 Tax and Social Security numbers in Qatar